 “Accept Your Loss and Move On” – The Eighth Rudder Blade

-Expellers and the expelled from groups or organisations often delude themselves one cannot survive with them.
+Expellers and the expelled from groups or organisations often delude themselves one cannot survive without them.
 This article seeks to debunk such false illusions.

 When I hear the counsel “Accept your loss and move on,” it is often delivered with an unkind or compassionate intention.
 Said with unkindness, it reminds me of the ignorance or outright folly of the counsellor.
 Losses, I am certain, are measurable in terms of the degree of necessities they create for the recipient.
 Incidences of hunger, sadness, confusion, pain, destitution, estrangement, loneliness, and bereavement are one side of loss I have witnessed many times.
 People do exaggerate their losses for various reasons.
 The other side of loss, as I have seen it, is experienced as freedom, new opportunities, wisdom, better choices, and more personal space.
 The man who benefits from his loss may not share it with those he no longer trusts.
 The overcoming of loss is sometimes more contrary and less visible than observers may expect.

 Organisations from my witness and studies need members to survive or flourish.
 There is no such thing as a one-man organisation.
 Or can you show me one case?
 When an organisation deletes a member, it loses a little bit of its human resource.
 Otherwise, the member who exits the organisation loses his membership.
 It becomes unfortunate or delusional when an organisation gloats over the loss of a member.
 Or an ex-member is smug about not needing the organisation anymore.
 We see loss, in this case a two-way street; the pain of loss can be mutual, unequal, or pulsating.
 The pain we imply here maybe short or long term, a single event or a perpetual series.